Ricky Jean Francois

-Ricky Barkley Jean Francois (born November 23, 1986) is a former American football defensive tackle.
-He was drafted by the San Francisco 49ers in the seventh round of the 2009 NFL Draft, and played college football at Louisiana State University (LSU).
-He has also played for the Indianapolis Colts, Washington Redskins, Green Bay Packers, New England Patriots and Detroit Lions.
+Ricky Barkley Jean Francois (born November 23, 1986) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the LSU Tigers and was selected by the San Francisco 49ers in the seventh round of the 2009 NFL draft.
+Jean Francois also played for the Indianapolis Colts, Washington Redskins, Green Bay Packers, New England Patriots, and Detroit Lions.

 College career

-As a member of the National Championship winning 2007 LSU Tigers football team, he was the defensive MVP of the 2008 BCS National Championship Game.
+As a member of the national championship–winning 2007 LSU Tigers football team, he was the defensive MVP of the 2008 BCS National Championship Game.
 Jean Francois was also a member of the LSU track & field team.

 Professional career

 San Francisco 49ers

-Jean Francois was drafted by the San Francisco 49ers in the seventh round, 244th overall, in the 2009 NFL Draft.
+Jean Francois was selected by the San Francisco 49ers in the seventh round, 244th overall, in the 2009 NFL draft.
 He became famous among 49ers fans for his "Peanut Butter Jelly Dance".

-In the 2012 season, Jean Francois and the 49ers appeared in Super Bowl XLVII.
+In 2012, Jean Francois and the 49ers appeared in Super Bowl XLVII.
 In the game, he had two combined tackles as the 49ers fell to the Baltimore Ravens by a score of 34–31.